sschmid/pw-terminal-password-manager/README.md

 # add an entry
 pw add GitHub sschmid

-# copy the password
+# copy the password directly by providing the name
 pw GitHub

-# print the password using fzf
+# or use fzf to select an entry (-p prints the password instead of copying it)
 pw -p
 ```